 People often choose to wear traditional Chinese clothing, such as the Chinese silk jacket, as a mark of respect for their ancestors.

-We at Art Treasures Gallery wish you Good fortune, Success and Longevity in this coming year of the Ram (also called: the Year of the Goat and Year of the Sheep).
+We at Art Treasures Gallery wish you Good fortune, Success and Longevity in this coming year of the the Monkey.

 If you cannot find what you’re looking for, do let us know exactly what you need and we’ll e-mail photos of what we have in stock.
 If you have questions or simply need more information you can contact Art Treasures Gallery by either clicking on the Contact Us link here or on the navigation bar at the top.